-The practice of children sharing images and videos via text message, email, social media or mobile messaging apps has become commonplace.
+The practice of children sharing nudes and semi nudes (formerly known as sexting or Youth produced Sexual Imagery) and videos via text message, email, social media or mobile messaging apps has become commonplace.
 However, this online technology has also given children the opportunity to produce and distribute sexual imagery in the form of photos and videos.
 Such imagery involving anyone under the age of 18 is unlawful.

-Youth produced sexual imagery refers to both images and videos where:
+Nudes and semi nudes refer to both images and videos where:

-- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age if 18 is in possession of sexual imagery created by another person under the age of 18. - Voyeurism Act 2019 Upskirting is now a criminal act in the UK.
+• A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18.

+- A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.

+Voyeurism Act 2019 - Upskirting is now a criminal act in the UK.
 The response to this in schools need to be the same as peer on peer sexual abuse and may including contacting the police.
-The Criminal Prosecution Service (CPS) defines 'up skirting' as a colloquial term referring to the action of placing equipment such as a camera or mobile phone beneath a person's clothing to take a voyeuristic photograph without their permission.
+The Criminal Prosecution Service (CPS) defines 'upskirting' as a colloquial term referring to the action of placing equipment such as a camera or mobile phone beneath a person's clothing to take a voyeuristic photograph without their permission.
 It is not only confined to victims wearing skirts or dresses and equally applies when men or women are wearing kilts, cassocks shorts or trousers.
 It is often performed in crowded public places, for example on public transport or at music festivals, which can make it difficult to notice offenders. "

-All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people'
+All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance Sharing nudes and semi-nudes